eklavyaisabird/todoapp/README.md

 # Todo App

-I made this Todo webap using plain JS and HTML/CSS to review the basics of web design.
+I made this Todo webapp using plain JS and HTML/CSS to review some basics while working on another project.

 ## Usage